 Is a military background a problem in obtaining Austrian citizenship?

 When you explore how to get an Austrian passport, you may have doubts about whether your military background may affect your chances.
 Austrian law deems a person who serves as an officer in the IDF or a career soldier to be serving voluntarily, and may reject their citizenship application.
 You’re advised to apply after your IDF service has ended.
 On the other hand, the process is smoother if you perform mandatory military service or reserve duty as a civilian.
-For more information on applying for Austrian, Bulgarian or Polish citizenship as a career soldier and appealing refusal decisions, contact the law offices of Cohen, Decker, Pex and Brosh.
+For more information on applying for Austrian, Bulgarian or Polish citizenship as a career soldier and appealing refusal decisions, contact our law offices.

 Can you have dual citizenship in Austria?